km93120/tpJS/README.md

 project up and running.

 You should run these commands only if you wish an error-free xo report.
-We tried to clean the project by deleting all node_modules and lock files
+We tried to clean the project by deleting all node_modules and lock files, that attempt was unsuccessful.

 ```
  cd Game && npm i && cd ..